Ukraine war: Crimea airbase badly damaged, satellite images show

 Russia insists that the explosions were caused by ammunition exploding in a store because of fire safety rules being flouted.

+Ukraine has not claimed responsibility - and its defence minister suggested that careless Russian soldiers could be to blame.

+"I think that Russian military guys in this airbase ruined their very simply known rule: don't smoke in dangerous places," said Oleksiy Reznikov.
+"That's it."

-Ukraine has rejected that explanation - although has stopped short of claiming responsibility.
-Its air force said a dozen Russian warplanes were destroyed although Russia denied that any aircraft had been damaged.
+Ukraine's air force said about a dozen Russian warplanes were destroyed, although Russia denied that any aircraft had been damaged.
 These new images suggest that is not true.

-The UK's Defence Secretary Ben Wallace has rejected Russia's explanation that the blast was caused by poor fire safety.
+The UK's Defence Secretary Ben Wallace suggested that the fact there were two separate explosions points to an attack rather than an accident.
+He also defended Ukraine's right to target Crimea.

-"We've pretty much dismissed most of the Russian excuses - everything from a cigarette butt, I think was one of them, that might have set off two simultaneous large explosions," he told the BBC.
+"It's absolutely legitimate for Ukraine to take lethal force, if necessary... in order to regain not only its territory, but also to push back its invader," he told the BBC.

 Any attack by Ukraine inside Crimea would be seen as an escalation of the war.
 Russia sounded a warning last month when ex-President Dmitry Medvedev threatened that "Judgement Day will instantly await" if Ukraine targeted Crimea.